Protection of electromagnetic spectrum

 EMC test penalties If you are caught with a device that is not compatible with the market, fines and actions may vary from insignificant to terrible levels.

-The legal company, Fish & Richardson, has published a summary of legal proceedings against the FCC.
+Fish & Richardson, the legal company, has published a summary of legal action against the FCC.

 - Radio and telecommunications equipment